adambomb00/adambomb00.github.io/README.md

-Super Bowl 54 Prop Bet Bingo Card generator
+Presidential Debate Bingo Card generator

-With anticipation for the big game this weekend, I built a website that generates Super Bowl bingo cards that you can print and bring to your Super Bowl Party.
-If you want something fun for everyone this Sunday check it out https://cartern206.github.io/superbowl/bingo-card.html
+For the debate on 10/22, I built a bingo card generator that you can print and play along.
+If you want something fun for everyone check it out: https://adambomb00.github.io/index.html